HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling: Approach

 \subsubsection{Design Details of the AMP Block}

-Following standard architectural practices, each substage of the AMP block, global encoding, local encoding, and FFN, is preceded by RMS normalization~\cite{zhang2019root} followed by residual connections.
-Normalizations are omitted from Fig.~\ref{fig:main} for visual clarity.
+Following standard practices, each substage of the AMP block, global encoding, local encoding, and FFN, is preceded by RMS normalization~\cite{zhang2019root} followed by residual connections.
+Normalizations are omitted from Fig.~\ref{fig:main} for clarity.

-Feature fusion between stages is modulated by a learnable sigmoid gate (marked $\boldsymbol{\sigma}$ in Fig.\ref{fig:main}).
-This design offers a content-adaptive alternative to unconditional residual addition as evidenced in~\cite{dauphin2017language,cho2014learning,shazeer2020glu}, allowing the network to propagate only information that remains salient as representations are refined up the hierarchy.
-The block concludes with a feed-forward network that performs per-channel transformation to further refine the output.
-From this, we extract (i) the next-level anchor tokens $A^{(l+1)}$, which summarize salient regions for the following AMP layer, and (ii) the refined sequence tokens $\tilde{V}^{(l)}$, which serve as the current-resolution embeddings used in the final pyramid output or downstream decoding.
+Feature fusion between stages is controlled by a learnable sigmoid gate ($\boldsymbol{\sigma}$ in Fig.~\ref{fig:main}), providing a content-adaptive alternative to unconditional residual addition~\cite{dauphin2017language,cho2014learning,shazeer2020glu}.
+This gating mechanism allows the network to propagate only salient information as representations are refined up the hierarchy.
+The block ends with a feed-forward network that further refines the output, from which we extract (i) next-level anchor tokens $A^{(l+1)}$ summarizing salient regions for the following AMP layer and (ii) refined sequence tokens $\tilde{V}^{(l)}$ serving as current-resolution embeddings for the final pyramid or downstream decoding.